 17-17-207.
-Rules and regulations.
+Rules.

-The Auctioneer's Licensing Board shall have the authority to promulgate such rules and regulations as may be necessary to implement this chapter and may establish by regulation such forms as may be necessary to administer this chapter.
+The Auctioneer's Licensing Board shall have the authority to promulgate such rules as may be necessary to implement this chapter and may establish by rule such forms as may be necessary to administer this chapter.